Pointe-Noire: Administration

-Pointe-Noire is also a department which include the area of the commune and, since 2011, the district of Tchiamba-Nzassi, formerly part of the Kouilou department.
+Pointe-Noire is also a department which includes the area of the commune and, since 2011, the district of Tchiamba-Nzassi, formerly part of the Kouilou department.

 History

+Prior to European exploration, the place now called Pointe-Noire was a region around the fishing village of Ndji-Ndji.
+At the time, it was under the dominion of the Kingdom of Loango, being around 20 kilometres south of its capital Buali.

-The name Pointe-Noire ("Black Point") originated with Portuguese navigators who saw a block of black rocks on the headland in 1484.
-From then on, Pointe-Noire, called in Portuguese Ponta Negra, became a maritime point of reference, and then a small fishing village starting in 1883, after the French signed a treaty with local people, the Loangos.
+The name Pointe-Noire ("Black Point") originated with Portuguese navigators who saw an outcropping of black rocks on the headland in 1484 near Ndji-Ndji.

+The land of the Loango kingdom was acquired by France on March 12, 1883 through a treaty negotiated between Lieutenant Cordier and the King of Loango (Mâ Loango) Manimacosso-Chicusso; Pointe-Noire was founded that year.

 In 1910, French Equatorial Africa (Afrique équatoriale française, AEF) was created, and French companies were allowed to exploit the Middle Congo (modern-day Congo Brazzaville).
-It soon became necessary to build a railroad that would connect Brazzaville, the terminus of the river navigation on the Congo River and the Ubangui River, with the Atlantic coast.
-As rapids make it impossible to navigate on the Congo River past Brazzaville, and the coastal railroad terminus site had to allow for the construction of a deep-sea port, authorities chose the site of Ponta Negra instead of Libreville as originally envisaged.
-In 1923, it was chosen to be the terminus of the Congo-Ocean Railway (CFCO).
+In 1923, Pointe-Noire was chosen to be the terminus of the Congo-Ocean Railway, aiming to connect Brazzaville, the terminus of the river navigation on the Congo River and the Ubangui River, with the Atlantic coast.
+As rapids made it impossible to navigate on the Congo River past Brazzaville, and the coastal railroad terminus site had to allow for the construction of a deep-sea port, authorities chose the site of Pointe-Noire instead of Libreville as originally envisaged.
+The railway was completed in 1934.